2023 Best Aeronautical Engineering Schools in the Middle Atlantic Region

 After completing their degree, aerospace engineering graduates from UMCP carry an average student debtload of $22,500.

 The excellent programs at Clarkson University helped the school earn the #4 place on this year’s ranking of the best aerospace and aeronautical engineering schools in the Middle Atlantic Region .
-Located in the remote town of Potsdam, Clarkson is a private not-for-profit school with a small student population.
+Located in the remote town of Potsdam, Clarkson is a private not-for-profit college with a small student population.

 Aerospace Engineering majors at Clarkson take out an average of $27,000 in student loans while working on their egree.